Caring for your hearing aids is not only important — it’s necessary.

 The benefits of keeping your hearing aids’ battery compartments open at night are twofold: you will extend the life of your batteries while also helping reduce the buildup of earwax and moisture in your hearing devices.
 After you clean out the battery compartments of your devices with a cloth, leave them open until it’s time to reinsert your hearing aids.

 Even the most attentive hearing aid wearers can’t keep their devices clean forever, so occasional professional cleanings are also vital to keeping your hearing aids in excellent working order.
-At these appointments, which should be scheduled once every few months, your audiologist in Bend will check that your devices are working properly and clean out hard-to-reach areas of the hearing aids using specialized tools and equipment.
+At these appointments, which should be scheduled once every few months, your audiologist in Bend or Redmond will check that your devices are working properly and clean out hard-to-reach areas of the hearing aids using specialized tools and equipment.